Subzerowitch/ProjectCovid-19/README.md

 # ProjectCovid-19
- Research project made in Azure DS
+ Research project on Covid-19 data took from the source https://ourworldindata.org/covid-deaths